ThornTechPublic/LeftSlideoutMenu/README.md

 Drag a second `Container View` into the right side of the `ScrollView`.

 Add constraints to the containing `ScrollView` for top, right, and bottom.
-The left constraint connects to the left `Container View` you created earlier.
+Connect horizontally to the left `Container View` you created earlier.

 Constraint both `Equal height` and `Equal width` to the ContainerVC's embedded `View`.
 Note: do not constrain these to the ScrollView.